CWSites/React-GitHub/README.md

 ## Acceptance Criteria

-- [ ] Code the UI mockups below using the frontend technologies of your choice (We use React stack)
+- [x] Code the UI mockups below using the frontend technologies of your choice
 - [ ] Use Github open API to display the data
   - https://api.github.com/users/octocat
   - https://api.github.com/users/octocat/repos